All Episodes

 You can't tell the ref to go blank himself or other players to do the same.

-So there are rules on freedom of speech all over the place.
+So there are rules on freedom of speech all over them.

 They want to continue down this road.